-It may be necessary to provide Student Affairs with course descriptions.
-It is the responsibility of the student to obtain any additional information requested.
 Transcripts from outside of the U.S. must be processed by a recommended international educational credential agency.
-All documents written in foreign languages must be sent to a translation service who will then forward the evaluation to Savannah Technical College.
+All documents written in foreign languages must be sent to a translation service that will then forward the evaluation to Savannah Technical College.